intldds/intldds.github.io/README.md

 # About this blog

-This is a [blog](miguelemos.co) in which I'll cover many topics related to Ethereum and blockchain technology, with a special emphasis on cryptoeconomics, mechanism design, smart contract security and zero-knowledge proofs (ZKPs).
+"Scribblings by Miguel" is a [personal blog](https://intldds.github.io/) in which I'll cover many topics related to Ethereum and blockchain technology, with a special emphasis on cryptoeconomics, mechanism design, smart contract security and zero-knowledge proofs (ZKPs).

+Over time - and with [quantum computing approaching](https://www.forbes.com/sites/forbesbusinessdevelopmentcouncil/2021/04/28/when-will-quantum-computers-impact-our-day-to-day/?sh=354368c243d9) - I expect to cover some more advanced cryptography concepts (as mentioned in the [Ethereum roadmap](https://twitter.com/VitalikButerin/status/1333922620857745408)).

 ## minima